Shiv33ndu/LyricLensAi/README.md

    source venv/bin/activate  # or `venv\Scripts\activate` on Windows
    pip install -r requirements.txt

-4. (Optional) TO use Hugging Face LLaMA model:
+4. (Optional) To use Hugging Face LLaMA model:
    - Sign up at Hugging Face and generate an API Token.
    - Store it as an environment variabe:
      ```bash